 - 1. Set cushions on right and left to upright positions. - 2.
 Remove the table from the rails. - 3.
-Slide the Lagun leg back into the wall mount and tighten the tension handle to secure it in place. - 4.
-Place the tabletop back onto the Lagun leg and tighten the tension handle. - 5.
+Drop the table onto the slide rail and make sure the latches click into place. - 4.
+Lift table leg and depress the latch.
+Fold it down and make sure it clicks into place. - 5.
 Adjust as needed.